sergiorgb/todoshaciendohistoria/content/es/_index.md

 header_logo: "images/logo.svg"
 #
 # Headers are safeHTML, you can use HTML tags such as b,i,u,br
-header_headline: "Todos Haciendo Historia ONG"
+header_headline: "Fundacion Todos Haciendo Historia"
 header_subheadline: "<b>Construyendo</b> un mejor futuro a través de la <b>comunidad</b>"

 # Add a 'Go back to top' item to the navigation menu
 # Title: name of navigation menu entry
 # Weight (i. e. position in menu): none = no menu entry, first = add as first entry, last = add as last entry
-nav_to_top_title: "Return To Top"
+nav_to_top_title: "Volver"
 nav_to_top_weight: last
 ---